workflowhub-eu/about/How-to-make-a-workflow-RO-crate.md

 ### 1. Using the WorkflowHub website

-The most convenient way to make a workflow RO-crate at this moment is by making use of the WorkflowHub capabilities.
+The most convenient way to make a workflow RO-crate at this moment is by making use of WorkflowHub capabilities.
 The website is able to generate RO-crates based on an uploaded/referenced workflow file and some general metadata that is requested through a form.
 After the workflow is registered (click [here](../How-to-register-your-workflow%28s%29-in-WorkflowHub) for more info about this topic) it is possible to download the RO-crate with the download button.
 The generated RO-crate, basically a zip file, will contain these elements:

 - **JSONLD file**\
   JSONLD serving machine readable metadata including: